innovationOUtside/jupyter_anywidget_pglite/README.md

 ## Add the contents of a dataframe to the database

-If we have a table already defined on the database, and a dataframe that confoms to it, we can add the data in the dataframe to the table as follows:
+If we have a table already defined on the database, and a dataframe that confoms to it, we can add the data in the dataframe to the table using magic as follows (BROKEN?):

 `%pglite_df_insert -d df -t my_table`